SmashMaster/DevilUtil/README.md

     GL11.glVertex2f( 1.0f, -1.0f);
     GL11.glEnd();

 3 vertices and 5 lines.
-It took me 30 seconds to write and it ran first time without error.
+It took me 30 seconds to write.
 The "getting shit done" to "lines of code" ratio here should make you happy.
 It makes *me* happy.

 Here's how you draw the same triangle in forward-compatible OpenGL.
-The *right* way:
+The 'right' way:

     float[] vertices = new float[]{
         -1.0f, -1.0f,